hackrepo/retailapp/README.md

-This is Pring Boot based retail application.
+This is Spring Boot based retail application.
 The port number is 8080.

 The APIs are documented using Swagger 2.
 The Swagger UI : http://localhost:8080/swagger-ui.html